 This post may contain compensated links where we may earn money or products from the companies mentioned.
 Clicking on the links doesn't affect the price that you will pay.
 It does help us to keep the site running and offer content for free.
 We thank you in advance for your support.

+Applying for a US passport?
+If you plan to travel outside the United States, you will need one.
 All U.S. citizens are required to have a Passport card in order to cross the borders to Canada or Mexico.
-To travel anywhere else outside the U.S., you will need a standard Passport.
+To travel anywhere else outside the U.S., you will need a standard Passport booklet.

 When Should I apply for a Passport?

 My advice is to apply if you will be traveling internationally in the coming months.
 You can never predict if a delay will happen, so don’t chance of missing your flight by delaying this.

 How long will it take to receive my Passport?

 The standard processing time for applying for a US passport is between 4-6 weeks.
 As a result, if you will need your passport in less than two weeks, you must schedule an appointment with your local passport acceptance facility.

 If you plan during peak travel seasons like the summer, be sure to apply within ten weeks of travel.
 Please note that there has been a large number of renewals that have extended the processing time to a solid six weeks.
 It will probably take that long for the foreseeable future, so plan accordingly.

 What if I need my Passport sooner than that?